Frequently Asked Questions

 Because the Twingate Client doesn’t require any special configuration, users can download Clients themselves from the Twingate website or their mobile device’s app store.
 After installing the Client, users only need to sign in with their usual SSO credentials, all they’ll have access to all the Resources that you’ve given them permission to access via the Twingate Admin console.

 Yes.
-Twingate integrates with major identity providers, including Okta, Azure AD, Google Workspace, and OneLogin.
+Twingate integrates with major identity providers, including Okta, Entra ID (formerly Azure AD), Google Workspace, and OneLogin.
 Twingate delegates authentication activities to these identity providers, and therefore does not store or handle sensitive user credentials like passwords.